310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 “That’s why everyone starts to doubt heroes — that’s why they call them liars!”

-“I can’t bear to watch that happen — No, it’s not only that!
+“I can’t bear to watch that happen — No, it isn’t only that!
 It’s because I want to repay their kindness, for teaching me everything important to know—”

 “That’s why I’ll be protecting their dignity!
 If there are no heroes in this world, then *I’ll* become the hero!”